Steamed Pudding Is the Old-School Dessert You Need to Make

 This frugal-yet-tasty dessert helped home cooks make the most of budget ingredients.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

-Have you ever tried steamed pudding?
-As unfamiliar as it may sound, it was once a popular dessert that home cooks relied on because it used low-cost ingredients—and even leftover ingredients from other meals.
-But despite its modest beginnings, it’s fit for a king.
+Have you heard of steamed pudding?
+In the ’30s, home cooks made this popular dessert with low-cost ingredients—and even leftovers from other meals.
+But despite its modest history, it’s a dessert fit for a king.

-Steamed pudding isn’t the custard-like “pudding” you might assume, but actually a soft, moist, cake-like treat.
-Steamed puddings have a long history in England as a part of Christmas celebrations. (“Bring us some figgy pudding!”)
-For wealthy Brits, steamed puddings were lavish affairs, loaded with eggs, butter, spices and even brandy.
+Steamed pudding isn’t the custard-like “pudding” you might assume, but a soft, moist, cake-like treat.
+Steamed puddings are a traditional British dessert at Christmastime. (“Bring us some figgy pudding!”)
+For wealthy Brits, steamed plum puddings were lavish affairs, loaded with eggs, butter, spices and even brandy.

-But steamed puddings in Great Depression-era America were a go-to for the opposite reason: They were a thrifty choice at a time when many people were out of work and food was expensive.
-You’ll see recipes of the 1930s make use of ingredients like prunes and dried fruits, which were cheaper than fresh, breadcrumbs made from stale bread, sour milk, mashed potatoes, and lard made from leftover meat drippings.
+But steamed puddings in Depression-era America were a go-to for the opposite reason: They were a thrifty choice at a time when many people were out of work and food was expensive.
+You’ll see recipes from the 1930s use ingredients like prunes and dried fruit, which were cheaper than fresh, bread crumbs made from stale bread, sour milk, mashed potatoes and lard.